tmansuy/HorizonReportsDeveloperDocs/_docs/how-to/externalidentproviders.md

 To enable external authentication using Active Directory Federation Services, you need to specify the *ADFS Metadata address* and the *ADFS Realm*.

 * *ADFS Metadata address*: A URL that points to the active directory instance to perform the authentication.
-For example, for the Stonefield domain: https://stonefield.local/FederationMetadata/2007-06/FederationMetadata.xml
+For example, for the Horizon Reports domain: https://horizon-reports.local/FederationMetadata/2007-06/FederationMetadata.xml

 * *ADFS Realm*: For the realm address, use the WS-Federation Passive protocol URL that was entered when configuring ADFS.
-This is usually the URL for Stonefield Query.

 # OpenID Connect